abikirkham/girls-get-tattoos/README.md

 By following these steps, users can easily book video chat sessions through Google Calendar, streamlining the consultation process for tattoo design discussions.

+### Errors in development

+Please see [TESTING.md](TESTING.md) to understand the error presented when in development, explaining the inability to currently bypass.

+---

 ## Deployment and Payment setup